webootkube/proposals/README.md

-As any other collaborative project, we want to draft some proposals before producing code so that we can have some kind of common guidelines to understand what we nede and what are the components of wbk.
+As any other collaborative project, we want to draft some proposals before producing code so that we can have some kind of common guidelines to understand what we need and what are the components of wbk.

 The main idea behind this repository is to collect ideas and proposals around a new operating system focused on security and with the